greggman/webgl-helpers/README.md

 framebuffers by their usage ('shadow-depth', 'post-processing'), naming programs by what they do ('phong-shading', 'skybox')...

-Just for symmetry the extension also includes `getTagForObject` if you want to look up what you string you tagged an object with
+Just for symmetry the extension also includes `getTagForObject` if you want to look up what string you tagged an object with

 ```js
 const buf = gl.createBuffer();